Duke University School of Law: Law journals

 Law and Contemporary Problems is a quarterly, interdisciplinary, faculty-edited publication of the law school.
 Unlike traditional law reviews, L&CP uses a symposium format, generally publishing one symposium per issue on a topic of contemporary concern.
 L&CP hosts an annual conference at the law school featuring the authors of one of the year’s four symposia.
 Established in 1933, it is the oldest journal published at the law school.

 The Duke Law Journal was the first student-edited publication at Duke Law and publishes articles from leading scholars on topics of general legal interest.

 Duke publishes the Alaska Law Review in a special agreement with the Alaska Bar Association, as the state of Alaska has no law school.
+The members of this journal regularly travel to Alaska to meet with local judges, policymakers, and experts.
+Historically, student editors have traveled to Anchorage to meet Alaska Supreme Court justices and native justice leaders during fall break, and the state capital Juneau to engage with state legislators and community members during spring break.

 The Duke Journal of Gender Law & Policy (DJGLP) is the preeminent journal for its subject matter in the world.
+As of Volume 27 during the 2019-2020 academic year, DJGLP has been discontinued and no longer publishes new issues or articles.

 The Duke Law & Technology Review has been published since 2001 and is devoted to examining the evolving intersection of law and technology.
+Along with the Duke Environmental Law & Policy Forum, it is one of Duke Law's two non-exclusive journals, meaning that students can choose to join either of both of the non-exclusive journals alongside any of the other exclusive journals.

 The Duke Journal of Constitutional Law & Public Policy was founded by members of the Class of 2006.
 Professors Erwin Chemerinsky and Christopher H. Schroeder served as the ConLaw journal's inaugural faculty advisors.
-Mikkelsen was the first editor-in-chief; the current editor-in-chief is Daniel Browning.
+Mikkelsen was the first editor-in-chief; the current editor-in-chief is Andrew Touma.
 The journal intends to fill a gap in law journal scholarship with a publication that could "cover constitutional developments and litigation, and their intersection with public policy".
 To ensure that the journal would remain timely, it established a partnership with the Duke Program in Public Law to produce "Supreme Court Commentaries" summarizing and explaining the impact recent cases could have on current issues.
 The journal publishes continually online and annually in print.
 It has sponsored speaker series and conferences that explore various issues in constitutional law and public policy.

 The law school provides free online access to all of its academic journals, including the complete text of each journal issue dating back to January 1996 in a fully searchable HTML format and in Adobe Acrobat format (PDF).
 New issues are posted on the web simultaneously with print publication.

 In 2005, the law school was featured in the June 6 unveiling of the Open Access Law Program, an initiative of Creative Commons, for its work in pioneering open access to legal scholarship.